anshumanfs/fusion-cms/README.md

-# Graph CMS
+# Fusion CMS

-GraphCMS is an open source initiative to improve the development speed of backend APIs
+Fusion CMS is an open source initiative to improve the development speed of backend APIs

 ## Features